nvietto/nvietto/README.md

 ### Hi there 👋

 I’m a data visualization enthusiast with a background in quantitative methods in criminology.
 I'm also a huge Detroit sports fan 🦁.
 A happy vegan 🌱.
-A data viz 📈 enthusiast.
 And I love all things R.

 <p align='center'>
   </a>